TestL-ab/TestL-ab.github.io/src/pages/docs/testlab-intro.md

 As we will describe in the following sections, there are a range of A/B testing and feature flagging platforms available, so **where does Test Lab fit in**?

 We think that Test Lab is a great choice for small to mid-sized companies that have at least one developer on their team.
 These companies might be reluctant to give large companies access to their data and would prefer a self-hosted solution, and they may be looking for easy deployment to their virtual private servers.
-This company may be experiencing enough growth to be interested in making data-driven decisions, but they’re not yet collecting their own event data.
-In essence, they’re looking for **flexibility**, but they don’t have the resources to build their own A/B testing solution from scratch.
+This company may be experiencing enough growth to be interested in making data-driven decisions, but they are not yet collecting their own event data.
+In essence, they are looking for **flexibility**, but they do not have the resources to build their own A/B testing solution from scratch.

 **That's where Test Lab comes in.**